 Guests enjoyed great food and most entertaining lecture from owners of Canio's bookstore

 The League's core principles in health care reform are to reduce costs for families and business; guarantee patients' choice regarding plans and doctors; and ensure quality, affordable coverage for all Americans.
-Chair: Valerie King 646-217-1825 or e-mail "email@example.com
+Today this is more challenging than ever.
+Chair: Valerie King 646-217-1825 or e-mail "firstname.lastname@example.org